Rinchyenbat/HappyNewYear2026/QUICKSTART.md

 ## Production Setup

-For production deployment, follow the Facebook OAuth section in [README.md](README.md).
+For production deployment, follow the Clerk auth section in [README.md](README.md).

 ---